 But put a deep, warm, whimsical, friendly, caring script in front of me and I’ll nail it just about every time.
 Give me a screaming car spot and I’ll make your ears bleed.
 Want a typical announcer?
 Here I am; English or Spanish.

-2. DJ Mentality
+2. DJ Syndrome

 Most of the Voice Talents I know have a background in radio.
 And lately, because of the “brilliant” business acumen of most radio consolidators (I can’t bring myself to call them broadcasters), there are a lot more radio talents getting into the voice business.
 Welcome to the show, but leave your radio baggage behind.